Livestock/Nutrient Management

 Nutrient Management Plans (NMP) were created to manage the amount of nutrients getting placed on farm fields.
 Why should you consider a Nutrient Management Plan:

-- Adequately supply nutrient for plant production
+• Adequately supply nutrients for plant production.

-Manure Storage Facility
+Manure Storage Facilities

 Got excess manure?
 Don’t always have ideal spreading conditions?
 Have you ever thought about a manure storage facility?
 Interested?
 Here are the guidelines:

-- Potential funding through EQIP with our partner NRCS
+• Potential funding through EQIP with our partner NRCS.

-- Assisting producers with the engineering and design of manure storage facilities
+• Assisting producers with the engineering and design of manure storage facilities.

-- Livestock must be on the property where you plan to build the facility
+• Livestock must be on the property where you plan to build the facility.